Thompson-Okanagan Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment registered 119,500 in December 2024, it gained 1,900 jobs from November and rose by 7,820 jobs year-over-year.
+• Total local employment registered 127,920 in November 2025, it showed a decline of 1,160 jobs from October and increased by 3,820 jobs year-over-year.

 Employment Trends